Robot-Specific Blocks#

 Optical brightness#

-The Optical brightness block returns the amount of light detected by the Optical Sensor in a range from 0% to 100%.
+The Optical brightness reporter block reports how much light is reflected back to the Optical Sensor, as a percentage from 0% to 100%.

 ([Optical v] brightness in %)